-TAIPEI — In preparation for upcoming Chinese New Year celebrations, a tri-service exercise by the Taiwan military demonstrated its resolve to protect the self-ruled island from a surprise Chinese attack during the week-long holiday in February.
+TAIPEI — In preparation for upcoming Chinese New Year celebrations, a tri-service military exercise by the Taiwan military demonstrated its resolve to protect the self-ruled island from a surprise Chinese attack during the week-long holiday in February.
 The Jan.
 26-27 exercise was designed to shore up public confidence in the military’s ability to protect Taiwan during celebrations.

 The exercise comes on the heels of a landslide victory in both the legislative and presidential elections for the independence-minded Democratic Progressive Party (DPP).
 The DPP swept the Beijing-friendly Kuomintang (KMT) from power during Jan.
 16 polls.
 China claims Taiwan as sovereign territory and has threatened to invade the fledgling democracy should it declare formal independence.